 What message or emotion do you want to convey to the observer through your works?
 Is your artistic undertake based on a certain idea or is it more of a searching process and experimentation?

 For me, this process is never conscious, programmed or preconceived.
 It is more of a constant experiment that is absolutely instinctive.
 My only guides on this path are those primal, undefined sensations generated by touching and feeling the malleable and permissive clay.
 Only afterwards I come to realize with wonder that a kind of actualization takes place - a humble identification, like a translation of some archaic, immemorial message.
 When I stop and ”read” the pieces that I created, and I analyze the way I created them, I marvel and realize that an actualization was already in me, that that translation was made through me.
-Good or bad, this is my path; through it I try to understand, not in a rational way, but rather through sensations and feelings, some of the facts of my existence, trying at the same time to leave some signs behind, signs that have meaning only if they are perceived by others.

 Your work evokes artificial landscapes and strange architectural agglomerations.
 What is your source of inspiration?